braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/huawei_integration.md

 ## Step 5: Send a Huawei Push

-At this point, you've created a new Huawei Android app in the Braze Dashboard, configured it with your Huawei Developer credentials, and have integrated the Braze and Huawei SDKs into your app.
+At this point, you've created a new Huawei Android app in the Braze dashboard, configured it with your Huawei Developer credentials, and have integrated the Braze and Huawei SDKs into your app.

 Next, we can test out the integration by testing out a new Push campaign in Braze.